biglocalnews/.github/profile/README.md

 ![BIG LOCAL NEWS](https://raw.githubusercontent.com/biglocalnews/.github/main/profile/github-840x200.png)

-Big Local News is a program at Stanford University that empowers journalists to better cover their community.

-Our team authors open-source software that gathers and refines hard-to-obtain public records about policing, politics, public health, employment and other topics.
-We collaborate with reporters to analyze the records, find stories and produce journalism that makes an impact.
+It’s too hard for watchdogs to access data and other public records about policing, public health and local government.
+From its base at Stanford University, BIG LOCAL NEWS gathers data, builds tools and collaborates with reporters to produce local journalism that makes an impact.

 **Table of contents**